Gum inflammation (gingivitis) and periodontitis is very common, but can be prevented through good oral hygiene.

 Around 40% of all adults suffer from periodontitis – often without knowing it.
 The disease develops slowly and often without pain or visible signs.
 The sooner it is diagnosed and treated, the better.

 Healthy gums are pale, pink and firm.
 The gum tissue covers the bone and fits firmly around the tooth like a collar.
 There is no bleeding when you brush or clean between your teeth.

 A sticky film, bacterial plaque, constantly forms on your teeth.
 If you don't clean properly, plaque will be left behind, especially between the teeth and along the gum line.
-When plaque accumulates in these areas it causes gum inflammation (gingivitis).
-Inflamed gum tissue is characterised by redness and swelling.
+When plaque accumulates in these areas it causes gingivitis.
+Inflamed gum tissue will look red and swollen.
 The gums may bleed when you clean your teeth.

 If the plaque is not removed, it grows in the crevice between tooth and gums (the gingival sulcus).
 On the root surface of the tooth, the plaque hardens into tartar which has a rough surface where bacteria attach even easier.

 As the supporting bone gradually breaks down, the tooth loses more and more of its attachment.
 The gingivitis has developed into periodontitis.
 It is a slow process which often goes on unnoticed and without pain.
 In time the tooth will become loose and in the worst case may be lost.